Back to articlesGuide

 What Is FreeCell?

-• All cards are face-up β€” no hidden information
+• All cards are face-up β€” there is no hidden information at any point

-• Four free cells provide temporary card storage
+• Four free cells act as temporary parking spots for single cards

 Game Setup